SmartThingsCommunity/st-device-sdk-c-ref/README.md

   - Connect Ameba RTL8195 to Windows PC, you can find removable disk named MBED.
   - Just copy `ram_all.bin` in `output/rtl8195/iotcore_xxx/ram_all.bin` to MBED.
   - After copy successfully, please reset Ameba RTL8195 target and monitor

+- Example for EMW3166

+  In order to flash the MXCHIP emw3166 chipset binary, you have to proceed steps below at Windows PC, with a terminal support Ymodem transmission.
+  - Connect user uart(PB7-tx, PB6-rx) of emw3166 to Windows PC with a USB-TTL convertor, and connect USB uart for power.
+  - Create serial session with flashing config (Baud rate 9600) to connect user uart port, then hold 'BOOT' and press 'RESET' to enable flashing
+  - Tansfer binary file in `output/emw3166/iotcore_xxx/xxx@MK3166.bin` with Ymodem on terminal
+  - After sending successfully, press 'RESET' on MiCOKit-3166 target and monitor with USB uart

 ## License